JVOsteen/JVOsteen.github.io/index.md

 In addition to coding, I love doing research and data science.
 [Check out my research.](./#research)

-I'm a   , 's Data  course.
-[Look through my teaching materials.](./#teaching)

 I'm originally from Seattle, Washington but I attended high school in Evanston, Illinois.
-When I'm not working, I enjoy spending time with friends, drinking coffee, and reading sci-fi.
+When I'm not working, I enjoy spending time with friends, drinking coffee, and learning history.

 ---